 So as you can imagine, the higher your gross yield, the better your net yield will be.

-New Zealand does not have a single property market.
+New Zealand does not have a single property market

 We have many markets all across the country, each of them with their own individual nuances (e.g. popular suburbs, employment outlook, demographic, etc.).

 You’re not simply buying property for investment, you’re building a business.
 That’s why it’s vital you make the most of the time that you have available by outsourcing tasks; especially time consuming ones that can be done by someone else.
 It’s about letting the professionals do their job.

 One of the best things you can do for your property investing business is to find a successful property mentor to help ease the learning curve.